waikato-llm/llm-dataset-converter/README.md

-                          directory to the writer (default: None) -b, --force_batch       processes the data in batches -U, --unescape_unicode  unescape unicode characters in the command-line
+                          directory to the writer (default: None) -b, --force_batch       processes the data in batches -U, --unescape_unicode  unescape unicode characters in the command-line --placeholders FILE
+                        The file with custom placeholders to load (format: key=value).
 ```

 ### Download